Sole Proprietorship: The Simplest Type of Business

 While it’s relatively easy and inexpensive to form a sole proprietorship, this business structure leaves its owner’s personal finances at risk.
 Because there’s no legal separation between the business and the business owner, the owner is liable for any debt the company incurs as well as any damages the company owes stemming from a lawsuit.
 In some cases, the owner may end up paying out of pocket for these expenses.

-While not the simplest business structure, a limited liability company (LLC) still provides a fairly streamlined option for a small business.
+A limited liability company (LLC) provides a fairly streamlined option for small businesses.
 In addition, LLCs offer a number of advantages compared to sole proprietorships.
 These advantages include:

 Personal Asset Protection